-For general health and hygiene, follow the instructions of community health officers, local health authorities and general medical practitioners, or any hospital in your area.
+For general health and hygiene, follow the instructions of community health officers, local health authorities and general medical practitioners or any hospital of your area.

 From the reports coming from the regions where COVID-19 has widespread, people who have been infected have respiratory symptoms such as breathing difficulty and pneumonia.
 However, according to recent reports, severe cardiovascular complications have been reported in about 15 to 20% of the hospitalized patients.

 There are some reported cases of people experiencing heart attack and developing congestive heart failure after being infected by COVID-19 if they have pre-existing heart disease.

 The complications associated with the heart may be due to rapid worsening of heart’s health – owing to a severe viral illness, respiratory illness, low levels of oxygen (due to pneumonia) and huge demand on working of heart (increase heart beats and pulse due to fever and inflammation).
 Apart from these heart-related complications in COVID-19 patients, myocarditis (an unusual heart condition) has also been observed in patients suffering from coronavirus infection.